Eikonal quasinormal modes of highly-spinning black holes in higher-curvature gravity: a window into extremality: Introduction

 In order to make progress in this direction, here we focus on a particular higher-curvature extension of GR identified in \cite{Cano:2024wzo}.
 Ref.~\cite{Cano:2024wzo} considered a general effective-field-theory (EFT) extension of GR and showed that, to eight-derivative order, there is a unique higher-curvature term that leads to non-birefringent GW propagation on curved backgrounds in the large momentum limit.
 It was proven that such theory preserves the isospectrality of QNMs in the eikonal limit in the case of static black holes, and it was conjectured that the same property would hold for rotating black holes --- here we confirm this statement.
 On a physical level, this theory can be motivated by the idea of preserving natural properties of GR --- in particular, non-birefringence can be understood as a symmetry between the two degrees of freedom of the graviton.
 In addition, it turns out that the theory coincides with the leading-order higher-curvature correction predicted by type II string theories \cite{Gross:1986iv}.
 On a practical level, the fact that the there is a single dispersion relation for both polarization modes of the graviton implies a simplification in the analysis of gravitational perturbations of large momentum.
 In this paper, we exploit this property in order to obtain the eikonal QNMs for black holes with arbitrary rotation.

-Eikonal QNMs are interesting on their own due to their geometric correspondence with photon-sphere geodesics around the black hole \cite{Ferrari:1984zz,Cardoso:2008bp,Dolan:2011fh,Hod:2012bw,Yang:2012he}.
+Eikonal QNMs are interesting on their own due to their geometric correspondence with photon-sphere geodesics around the black hole \cite{Ferrari:1984zz,Cardoso:2008bp, Hod:2009td, Dolan:2011fh,Hod:2012bw,Yang:2012he}, allowing one to obtain analytic expressions for the QNM frequencies and related quantities \cite{Konoplya:2023moy,Konoplya:2024lir,Chen:2024hum}.
 A generalization of this correspondence --- with the photon-sphere replaced by a ``graviton-sphere'' \cite{Papallo:2015rna} --- is expected to hold in modified theories of gravity \cite{Glampedakis:2019dqh,Silva:2019scu,Bryant:2021xdh,Miguel:2023rzp,Chowdhury:2024uzd}.
 Most of the current analyses in this direction have focused on the case of spherically symmetric black holes.
 As a notable exception, Ref.~\cite{Miguel:2023rzp} has obtained the eikonal QNMs of electromagnetic perturbations of Kerr black holes in a theory with non-minimal couplings between the Maxwell field and the curvature.
 To the best of our knowledge, an analogous computation in the case of gravitational perturbations in higher-derivative gravity has not appeared yet in the literature.